gohugoio/hugoDocs/content/en/tools/editors.md

 ## Visual Studio Code

 * [Hugofy](https://marketplace.visualstudio.com/items?itemName=akmittal.hugofy).
 Hugofy is a plugin for Visual Studio Code to "make life easier" when developing with Hugo.
 The source code can be found [here](https://github.com/akmittal/hugofy-vscode).
+* [Hugo Helper](https://marketplace.visualstudio.com/items?itemName=rusnasonov.vscode-hugo).
+Hugo Helper is a plugin for Visual Studio Code that has some useful commands for Hugo.
+The source code can be found [here](https://github.com/rusnasonov/vscode-hugo).

 ## Emacs